Node-Study-Guide/openjs-nodejs-application-developer-study-guide/control-flow/index.md

 console.log('Wash face and hands');
 ```

-In the above code, our compiler goes through one line at a time executing each instruction.
-It doesn't pause to wait, so it'll simply run the `setTimeout` then carry on and run the subequent `console.log`.
-Then (a small moment later), it will log the `Use lavatory` output.
+In the above code our compiler goes through each line executing each instruction.
+First it logs `Clean teeth`.
+Then it doesn't hang around for the `setTimeout`, it simply carries on and logs `Wash face and hands`.
+Then (a small moment later), it will log `Use lavatory`.

-This isn't what we want.
+This is not what we want.
 We'll have to go wash our hands again.
 In production code, even worse things can happen.
-To get around this we can use _control flow_.

-Node offers 3 approaches we can use to control the order in which our code executes. _Callbacks_, _promises_ and _async/await_.
+Thankfully Node offers 3 approaches we can use to control the order in which our code executes. _Callbacks_, _promises_ and _async/await_.
 Let's take a look at each.

 ## Callbacks